giovanivrech/clean-node-api/requirements/survey-result.md

-# Resultado da enquete
+# Survey results

-> ## Caso de sucesso:
+> ## Success case:
-1. ⛔️ Recebe uma requisição do tipo **GET** na rota **/api/surveys/{survey_id}/results**
+1. ⛔️ Receives a request of type **GET** on route **/api/surveys/{survey_id}/results**
-2. ⛔️ Valida se a requisição foi feita por um usuário
+2. ⛔️ Validates if the request was made by a user
-3. ⛔️ Retorna 200 com os dados do resultado da enquete
+3. ⛔️ Returns 200 with the survey result data

-> ## Exceções:
+> ## Exceptions:
-1. ⛔️ Retorna erro 404 se a API não existir
+1. ⛔️ Returns error 404 if the API does not exist
-2. ⛔️ Retorna erro 403 se não for um usuário
+2. ⛔️ Returns error 403 if not a user
-3. ⛔️ Retorna erro 500 se der erro ao tentar listar o resultado da enquete
+3. ⛔️ Returns error 500 if an error occurs when trying to list the poll results